Tech-at-DU/Make-Parties-Part-Two-The-Partying/README.md

 We'll do an outside-in strategy where we build templates first and then controllers and then the models and migrations.

 1. Create a `/sign-up` and `/login` links in the navbar.
-2. Create the `/sign-up` route and template, and `/login` route and template.
+2. Create the `/sign-up` route and template, and `/login` route and template—put them in a new controller called `auth.js`.
 3. Make the sign up and login forms.
 4. Make the POST routes for `/sign-up` and `/login` paths and verify that when you submit the forms the route code runs.